DClayton12/Web_DB_Display/README.md

   Web interface to view sample data and table structure from Oracle Database.

 #Usecase
-  Deliver a LIVE web representation of sample data and the structure of views in Oracle DB.
+  Deliver a web representation of live data and the current structure of views in Oracle DB.
 This allows to beautiful and simple presentation with read only access to the end-user.

 #Tools:
   PHP, ezSQL, Oracle Database